Business Email Compromise (BEC): Why It’s Still a Threat to SMBs

 Why SMBs Should Adopt Zero Trust Security

 A true Zero Trust strategy goes beyond email filtering.
-It fundamentally changes how your organisation approaches security by eliminating the concept of implicit trust.
-No more blind trust—instead, every request is verified, every identity is validated, and every transaction is monitored.
+It fundamentally changes how your organisation approaches security by eliminating implicit trust — every request is verified, every identity is validated, and every transaction is monitored.

-Zero Trust operates on three core principles: verify explicitly using all available data points, use least privilege access to limit user rights to only what's necessary, and assume breach by continuously monitoring for threats.
-When you implement these principles, you create a layered defence where attackers can't exploit trust relationships, and your business can operate with confidence.
+Zero Trust operates on three core principles: verify explicitly using all available data points; use least privilege access to limit rights to only what's necessary; and assume breach by continuously monitoring for threats.
+When you implement these principles, attackers can't exploit trust relationships, and your business can operate with confidence.

 Leveraging Microsoft's Security Ecosystem

-If you already use Microsoft's ecosystem, you have powerful tools at your disposal.
-Microsoft Defender for Office 365 detects phishing and impersonation attempts using machine learning, whilst Microsoft Entra ID with Conditional Access ensures that only trusted users and devices can access sensitive accounts, automatically blocking risky sign-ins.
+If you already use Microsoft 365, you have powerful tools at your disposal.
+Microsoft Defender for Office 365 detects phishing and impersonation attempts using machine learning, whilst Microsoft Entra ID with Conditional Access ensures only trusted users and devices can access sensitive accounts.
+For broader threat visibility across your environment, Microsoft Sentinel provides cloud-native SIEM capabilities that correlate signals across your entire estate.

-These tools work together to create an adaptive security layer that adjusts protection levels based on risk, making it much harder for attackers to gain initial access even if they obtain valid credentials.
+These tools work together to create an adaptive security layer that adjusts protection levels based on risk — making it far harder for attackers to gain a foothold even if they obtain valid credentials.
+You can explore more about how Microsoft Defender and Purview protect SMBs in our dedicated guide.

 The Real Impact of BEC on Small Businesses

-The consequences of falling victim to a BEC attack extend far beyond immediate financial loss.
-Average losses often range from tens of thousands to hundreds of thousands of pounds, which can be catastrophic for smaller organisations.
+The consequences of a BEC attack extend far beyond immediate financial loss.
+Average losses can range from tens of thousands to hundreds of thousands of pounds — catastrophic for smaller organisations.
 Beyond the money, businesses face reputational damage, regulatory consequences, operational disruption, and potential legal complications.

 The good news?
-These impacts are largely preventable with the right security investments and practices.
-The cost of implementing proper BEC defences is typically a fraction of the potential losses from even a single successful attack.
+These impacts are largely preventable with the right security investments.
+The cost of implementing proper BEC defences is typically a fraction of the potential loss from even a single successful attack.

 Key Takeaway